Tolujoh-n/kuverse-test-toluwase/README.md

 ### `truffle migrate --network sepolia`

 ## NOTE: Create a file .env and copy the .env.example file code inside and update it with your passkeys and infura_id

+## Update the constantinfo.js inside the frontend component with your deployed smart contract address and the Nftmint.json with your ABI json

 ## Running the ke verse frontend